-Senior staff undertake regular classroom observations and scrutinise teacher planning and pupil records.
+Senior staff undertake regular classroom observations and scrutinise teacher planning and student records.
+The college also has a policy of learning walks, these are a series of short-drop in observations that follow a particular theme.
+These are then analysed at course, faculty, programme and whole college level.
 Termly progress reports are completed by tutors/teachers to ensure that any gaps in progress are identified and addressed.
-Progress reports are also discussed in course team & Learning support meetings, as well as college assessments boards with the management team so that all staff are up-to date with student achievements.
-Priority goals set in the student’s LDA/EHC Plans are broken down into smaller step targets which are evaluated termly.
+Progress reports are also discussed in learning support meetings, as well as faculty assessments boards with the management team so that all staff are up-to date with student achievements.
+Priority goals set in the student’s EHC Plans are broken down into smaller step targets which are evaluated termly.

 When will parents be able to discuss a child’s progress?

 We have parents evening twice a year and an annual review.

 Formal Education, Health and Care Plan Annual Review meetings take place once a year and parents have further opportunities to meet with their child’s teacher each term, to discuss progress.
 Over and above these formal meetings however we actively encourage parental involvement in the education and development of their children.
 Teachers, and other staff, are available to meet with parents, by appointment, whenever you have a concern.